parawanderer/arduino-smart-greenhouse/README.md

 ## Running

+The project uses platform.io for Visual Studio Code.

 It's required to have a file [./src/Credentials.h](./src/Credentials.h) and [./src/config.h](./src/config.h) in the `./src` folder.

 Make sure this is added before building the project.
 You can copy and fill in [./src/Credentials.h.default](./src/Credentials.h.default)